-Students in grades K-5 are encouraged to celebrate St. Valentine's Day by making homemade valentines for their classmates.
+Students are encouraged to celebrate St. Valentine's Day by making homemade valentines for their classmates.
 A class list will be supplied by the teacher for parents' convenience.
-Students who bring valentines must give one to each of their classmates.

 Field Trips

 When students travel away from school, they are subject to the same rules, regulations, and appropriate politeness observed at the school.
 As in the classroom, the teacher will judge behavior as acceptable or unacceptable.
 Misbehavior or disregard of school policies can result in denial of field trip privileges.
 Signed permission slips must be on file with the teacher for each student on each field trip.